Fun things to do in the Bay Area: Visit the Pulgas Water Temple in San Mateo

 "I give waters in the wilderness and rivers in the desert, to give drink to my people"

-Enormous in size and situated at the foot of a long blue pool of water, it's an incredible place to sit and ponder life for a while.
+Enormous in size and situated at the foot of a long and serene turquoise pool, the water temple is an incredible place to sit and ponder life for a while.

-If you're looking for fun things to do in the Bay Area you can visit the Pulgas Water Temple yourself, as it is open to the public from 9 am until 3 30 pm each day, with parking available Monday - Friday only.
+If you're looking for fun and free things to do in the Bay Area you can visit the Pulgas Water Temple in San Mateo yourself.
 And if you want some other things to do in San Francisco, try this post here with some outdoor activities and my guide to the best tacos in the city here.

-Find the Pulgas Water Temple at 56 Cañada Rd, Redwood City, CA 94062
+The Pulgas Water Temple, San Mateo address is 56 Cañada Rd, Redwood City, CA 94062

 For further information, visit sfpuc.org/learning/come-visit/pulgas-water-temple